Commercial and environmental analysis

 Foam with recycled content

-Stratocell R is closed-cell polyethylene foam.
-While this is polymer (plastic) based, it contains at least 65% recycled content.
+Stratocell R is a closed-cell polyethylene foam.
+This polymer-based (plastic) material contains at least 65% recycled content.

-Besides being exempt from the plastic packaging tax, another crucial benefit is that it provides excellent cushioning protection.
-This performance makes Stratocell perfect for producing end caps or foam lining to protect electronics, tools, equipment, consumer goods or any fragile or expensive items.
+Besides being exempt from the Plastic Packaging Tax, it also provides excellent cushioning protection.
+This performance makes Stratocell perfect for producing end caps or foam lining to protect electronics, tools, equipment, consumer goods, or any fragile or expensive items.

 Ethafoam HRC/MRC